bitprj/BitUniversity/Week7-Visualizations-and-Exploratory-Analysis-using-Seaborn-and-Pandas/README.md

 `College_jobs` | Number with job requiring a college degree `Non_college_jobs` | Number with job not requiring a college degree `Low_wage_jobs` | Number in low-wage service jobs

-## Learning Objectives
-For this week we willl be focusing on the following goals:
-- We will use visualization as an analysis tool instead of using Pandas DataFrame
-- Check if the tips recieved by a waiter are dependent on the other factors such as
-    - Sex
-    - day
-    - time
-    - size of group
-    - smokers or non-smokers
-- We will use the learning the following types of plots:
-    - Univariate plots
-        - Histogram
-        - Kerner Density Estimation (KDE)
-        - Distplot
-    - Bivariate plots
-        - Scatterplot
-        - Lineplot
-        - Jointplot (*Basic, Hex, KDE*)
-    - Categorical Datatypes
-        - Scatterplot.
-        - Boxplot.
-        - Violin plot.
-- Use Seaborn to make beautiful visualizations and tell a story.

 ## About the Library
 ### Seaborn